UWACG/uwacg.com/README.md

 	sudo apt-get install npm
 	sudo apt-get install nodejs

+	for mac, use brew intead apt-get as mentioned above.

 Try command `node -v` after installation.
 It is very likely you will see this error message `/usr/sbin/node: No such file or directory`, fix it by symbolic link `nodejs` to `node` in `/usr/bin`.

 	sudo ln -s /usr/bin/nodejs /usr/bin/node